Yoko-Mao/STC/README.md

 An alternative to the existing FindProtobuf is provided under <STC>/FindProtobuf.cmake, this file also builds the required grpc files using the protoc compiler and grpc plugin.

+3. Build & install authobahn.
+(WAMP impl for cpp).
+For this msgpack also has to be installed; use installation description in Autobahn need to checkout some specific branch of msgpack in order for autobahn to compile.

 # Build Doxygen